Call Today: 407-540-1551

 Felony Battery in Florida

-The primary distinction between misdemeanor battery, felony battery, and aggravated battery is in the amount of harm that is inflicted.
+The primary distinction between misdemeanor battery, felony battery, and aggravated battery is in the amount of harm that is inflicted and the intent to inflict the harm.

 While no injury is necessary for a misdemeanor battery to be committed; a significant injury must occur before Felony Battery can be charged.